Kongō Banchō: Characters

-Akira is a large yet gentle individual known for his unwavering loyalty and immense physical strength.
+Akira is a large yet gentle young man known for his unwavering loyalty and immense physical strength.
 He rarely loses his composure unless those close to him are threatened, and his words often compel others to reconsider their actions.
 After rescuing Hinako from Kiriu Tōya, he becomes the banchō of Chiyoda district, prioritizing justice over power or wealth.
 He opposes the District Plan but finds contentment in life's simple pleasures.
 A student at Raimei Senior High School, he adheres to straightforward principles, retaliating against those who harm his friends.
 His superhuman strength allows him to harden his fists like lead, though his size hinders precision tasks.
 Beyond confronting rival banchōs, he aids residents of his district with their troubles.